cyber-prophet/bostrom-journal/BostromJournal001.md

 Code is available on the [github](https://github.com/cybercongress/cyb).

-Cyb.ai functionality is explained in {~~the it's own~>a separate~~} chapter below.
+Cyb.ai functionality is explained in a separate chapter below.

 ### cyberindex [~]()

+Cyberindex is an indexer application, that extracts set of data from the blockchain and writes it to postgres database.
 Indexer is written on go language for Cyber's networks.
-[Github](https://github.com/cybercongress/cyberindex){>>Maybe everyone knows what an indexer is but all the other apps except this one have a short explanation on their purpose.
-Probably we could add a short one here as well<<}
+[Github](https://github.com/cybercongress/cyberindex)

 Supported: